-And I painted the patio stones on the hearth with the sample pot of Valspar Rugged Suede.
+Paint the patio stones on the hearth with 2 coats.

-At this point in hindsight, I realized that I would rather paint the AirStone white than live with the whitewash, but that was a personal preference.
-So I ended up painting it all white, but it’s better to try whitewash and paint after than to paint and wish you’d tried whitewash.
+At this point, I realized that I would rather have the AirStone white than just whitewash.
+I ended up painting it all white, but it’s better to try whitewash then switch to paint instead of painting and wishing you’d done whitewash.
 Once you paint, there’s no going back.

 Part Four: Faux Stacked Log Front

-Once we screwed the firebox door back on the fireplace, we realized the door was too heavy to constantly open and close as we accessed our electronics from inside of the firebox, so we chose to keep them on the mantel instead until we could figure out a better solution.
+Once we screwed the firebox door back on the faux fireplace, we realized the door was too heavy to constantly open and close as we accessed our electronics from inside of the firebox.
+We chose to keep them on the mantel instead until we could figure out a better solution.
 But we can still access the outlet.

 And that was that!
 Our living room officially had a fireplace!
 We love it!

 Lorene has been behind the scenes here at Remodelaholic for more than a decade!
 She believes that planning projects and actually completing them are two different hobbies, but that doesn't stop her from planning at least a dozen projects at any given time.
 She spends her free time creating memories with her husband and 5 kids, traveling as far as she can afford, and partaking of books in any form available.